jeremybeck/RepData_PeerAssessment1/PA1_template.md

 ```

 So the mean total steps taken across all days (rounded to two decimal places) was 10766.19,
-and the median number of steps was 10765.
+and the median number of steps was 10765

-### Now we need to understand the daily pattern of steps - in other words, how the total number of steps varies throughout the day.
+## What is the average daily activity pattern?

 The first thing to do is use dplyr to group the data by 5-minute interval, and then calculate the average number of steps taken during each 5 minute interval across days.
 We will use qplot to generate a line plot of those data.

 ```r